hitokiri-mata/katacoda-courses/kubernetes-fundamentals/sidecar/intro.md

 These next steps provide a simple introduction to the idea of putting two containers in a Pod to achieve the sidecar pattern.
 The primary advantage of sidecars is separation of concerns.
 Each containers is highly cohesive in terms of responsibilities, yet they work together to provide a single solution.

-With a Kubernetes cluster and a CLI tool called _kubectl_, a few steps will get a Nginx web server running along with its sidecar.
+With a Kubernetes cluster and a CLI tool called _kubectl_, a few steps will get an Nginx web server running along with its sidecar.

 You will learn how: